tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Previous-Azure-Storage-Service-Versions.md

  `https://myaccount.blob.core.windows.net/mycontainer?restype=container&comp=list&sv=2013-08-15&si=readpolicy&sig=a39 %2BYozJhGp6miujGymjRpN8tsrQfLo9Z3i8IRyIpnQ%3d`

- In this example, the service will authenticate, authorize, and execute using version 2013-08-15.
+ In this example, the service will authorize and execute the request using version 2013-08-15.
 The response will not include the `Url` element under the `Blob` element, as it was removed in 2013-08-15 version.

  If a client application using a version of the Storage Client Library based on version 2012-02-12 makes a request using this SAS, the client would expect the `Uri` element and so would fail with a `NullReferenceException`.

 ### Versions Prior to 2012-02-12 (Blob Service Only)
  The Blob service introduced shared access signatures in version 2009-07-17, while the Table and Queue services introduced shared access signatures in version 2012-02-12, so SAS behavior prior to version 2012-02-12 applies only to the Blob service.
 Version 2012-02-12 also introduced the `SignedVersion (sv)` parameter, which enables the SAS generator to specify the version to use to process the request.
 A SAS generated with a version prior to 2012-02-12 cannot specify the version to use to process the request and so relies on the following rules.

- In versions prior to 2012-02-12, the following rules are used to process the SAS request for authentication, authorization, and API execution:
+ In versions prior to 2012-02-12, the following rules are used to process the SAS request for authorization, authorization, and API execution:

 1. If the SAS request against the Blob service has a valid `x-ms-version` header, the earliest valid version (2009-07-17) is used to interpret the SAS parameters, and the version specified by `x-ms-version` is used to perform the Blob service storage operation.